 - If you’re at two trips, price both options — the answer usually turns on how long each trip runs.

 - If you fly to the Schengen Area three or more times a year, an annual multi-trip policy usually works out cheaper per trip.
-Check two things before you buy: the per-trip day cap (commonly 30–90 days per visit — your longest trip must fit under it), and that the insurer will issue a per-trip certificate naming your travel dates when a consulate asks for one.
+Confirm two things with the insurer before you buy: the maximum length of a single trip the policy allows — your longest trip must fit under it — and that they will issue a per-trip certificate naming your travel dates when a consulate asks for one.

 One more branch: if you’re granted a multiple-entry visa and travel repeatedly, remember that each later visit needs valid insurance too — the requirement doesn’t expire after the first trip.